Trump Push To Invalidate Votes In Heavily Black Cities Alarms Civil Rights Groups

 While Biden won Black voters overwhelmingly across the country, they were key to his victories in Michigan, Wisconsin, Pennsylvania and Georgia — places where President Trump and his allies have been targeting ballots in cities with large Black populations in an attempt to overturn the president's defeat and retain power.

-The president's campaign has denied racial motivations in their lawsuits, saying that their recount strategy is not targeting Black voters.
+The president's campaign has denied racial motivations in its lawsuits, saying that its recount strategy is not targeting Black voters.

 Jenna Ellis, the Trump campaign's senior legal adviser, said in a statement to NPR that "every American deserves to know that our elections are conducted in a legal manner, no matter who they are or where they live."